JRF-2018/youscout_ptc/README.md

 ---
-(This file is written in Japanese/UTF8.)
+(This document is mainly written in Japanese/UTF8.)